-Bonding restores beauty and functionality to the teeth.
-After bonding, your teeth will be stronger, your smile brighter, and your confidence higher.
-The smile you’ve always wanted may not be far away.
-Like most restorative dental services, bonding may need to be treated or replaced at a future date.
-The bonding will typically last for many years before any replacements will need to take place.
+Bonding restores beauty, and functionality to teeth.
+After bonding, your teeth will be stronger, your smile will be brighter, and your confidence will be higher.
+The smile you’ve always wanted does not have to be far away.
+Like most restorative dental services, bonding may need to be treated, or replaced at a future date.
+However, bonding will typically last for many years before needing replacing.

-A filling is used to repair a tooth that is affected by decay, cracks, fractures, and so forth.
-In just one appointment, the decayed or affected portion of the tooth will be removed, cleaned, and filled.
+A filling is used to repair a tooth that is affected by decay, cracks, fractures, and other negative occurrences.
+In just one appointment, the decayed, or affected portion of the tooth will be removed, cleaned, and filled.

 Composite fillings can be closely matched to the color of existing teeth.
-There are further options aesthetically suited for use in the front teeth or the more visible areas of the teeth.
+There are further options aesthetically suited for use in the front teeth which are generally more visible.

-As with most dental restorations, composite fillings are not permanent and may someday need replacement.
-However, they often last for many years, and provide you with a fully restored smile.
+As with most dental restorations, composite fillings are not permanent, and may one day need replacement.
+Fillings however, generally last for many years, and provide you with a fully restored smile.

-In addition, smaller fillings can be more efficiently cared for with Kerr's Vertise line of flowable composites.
-With reduced time of placement, the filling has less chance of contamination and is more comfortable of the patient.
+In addition, smaller fillings can be more efficiently cared for with Kerr's Vertise line of flow-able composites.
+With reduced time of placement, the filling has less chance of contamination, and is more comfortable for the patient.

-At the conclusion of your treatment, you will be given care instructions and advice from your doctor.
-It is normal to feel sensitivity to your filling when the treatment is first performed, but your doctor’s instructions will let you know how to manage any short-term sensitivity, and how to maintain restored oral health.
+At the conclusion of your treatment, you will be given care instructions, and advice from your dentist.
+It is normal to feel sensitivity in your filling when the treatment is first performed, but your doctor’s instructions will let you know how to manage any short-term sensitivity, and how to maintain your restored oral health.

-Dental sealants (also termed tooth sealants) can play an important role in helping to prevent tooth decay ("cavities") in some locations on teeth.
+Dental sealants (also know as "tooth sealants") can play an important role in helping to prevent tooth decay ("cavities") in teeth.

 Placing Sealants involves bonding a plastic coating into the grooves of a tooth (the tooth's pits and fissures).
 The net result is a smoother tooth surface.
-One that is less likely to harbor food and plaque, and easier to clean with a toothbrush.
-Interestingly, the FDA has recently recommended sealants for adults, which were traditionally used only in children.
+This surface becomes less likely to harbor food, and plaque while also providing an easier cleaning process with a toothbrush.
+The FDA recommends sealants for both Children, and Adults.